manu-p-1/cvrp/README.md

 If the `-S` option is specified to save the results to a file, the output is stored in a `results` directory as a JSON file.
-If the `results` directory does not exist, one will be created for you.
+If the `results` directory does not exist, one will be created.
+If the `-o` option is specified with `-S`, the results are saved to a path.
+The path is created if it does not exist.

 The file naming convention for saving results are as follows:

 CROSSOVER ALGORITHM\_GENERATION SIZE\_CROSSOVER PROBABILITY\_DATA SET\_\_YYYYMMDD\_\_HH\_MM\_SSAM/PM